eaperezc/eaperezc.github.io/_posts/2019-04-03-honor-and-glory.md

 It's been a while since I started working with Unity3d and try to learn the ways of videogame development.
 Honor & Glory was the name we came up with for this first project and even when we learned a lot the project was not fully successful.
 Why was that?
 I thought it would be a good idea to write a post to remember what we built that time and remember the learnings from our first project.

-## So... what the game about?
+## So... what's the game about?

-The H&G idea's origin came from a weird mix of a couple other games (let's call it inspiration).
+The H&G origin came from a weird mix of a couple other games (let's call it inspiration).
 Those games would be Diablo, League of Legends, and probably some other game I don't remember.
 The gameplay genre was going to be a 3rd person, top down camera, medieval arena battles game so pretty much an Diablo-like arena game.

 Here's a screenshot image of the result of our work: